SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 Generatively Oprimized Frame:

+General Steps:

 This is a drone frame created using Fusion 360's generative design features and a little tutorial.
 I was struggling to add pictures to the last repository, so I created this one.
 Hopefully my files upload as I want them to.

 Update: I am still sturggling to add pictures.
 Hopefully I can trouble shoot and resolve the issue soon.

 Update 2: I resolved my issue.
 Regardless, this is a working repository and I am currently working on finishing the readme.
+This is a working outline that I plan to finish within the next few days.